-THE CULTURAL “WEIGHT” OF THE ORIENT may have extremely important consequences in a land of the Occident, as we have seen already (see the previous Voyage) in the case of Spain, especially Andalusia: Phoenicians and Hellenes, Punics and Romans, Berbers and barbarians, Arabs and Moors, Jews and Roma, along, of course, with the local Iberians, who had been the result of other intermarriages, created a complex and diverse racial and cultural blend full of vitality and dynamism.
+THE CULTURAL “IMPORT” OF THE ORIENT may have far-reaching effects in a land of the Occident, as we have already seen happening in Spain, and especially in Andalusia: Phoenicians and Hellenes, Punics and Romans, Berbers and barbarians, Arabs and Moors, Jews and Gypsies (Roma), along, of course, with the local Iberians, who had been the result of other intermarriages, created a complex and diversified racial and cultural blend full of vitality and dynamism.

 It goes without saying that Andalusia, Iberia as a whole, is not a unique case: there are similar ethno-cultural mosaics in each and every crossroad of space and time, of geography and history.
 If Iberia is the bridge between Europe and Africa, the Balkans and Asia Minor form an infinitely more important passage connecting the “old” world of Europe with the even “older” and “wiser” Asia.
 It is as clear as a sunny day, “brighter than the sun”, as the Greeks used to say, that a “passage” between Scandinavia and Greenland, e.g. Iceland, would be of interest to almost no-one – except the Vikings!
-This is the destiny of those areas where, among other things, the sun is anything but bright…
+It is the destiny of those areas where, among other things, the sun is anything but bright…

 If Iberia is the bridge between Europe and Africa, the Balkans and

-“The lack of racial purity has had crucially beneficial resonances” in such crossroads, Bartók has already told us.
-“A complete separation from foreign influence means stagnation: well assimilated foreign impulses offer possibilities of enrichment.”
-Yet, a positive process ends up regarded as negative and everyone’s in a hurry to obtain exclusive rights on common, undivided heritage.
-Thus e.g. rebetiko is “authentically Hellenic, free from outside influence”;flamenco is equally “free and purely Andalusian”.
-If we had politicians talking, we would pay no attention; but here we have musicians and musicologists, the “experts”.
+“The lack of racial purity has had crucially beneficial resonances” in such cultural crossroads, Bartók has already made clear.
+“A complete separation from foreign influences means stagnation: well assimilated foreign impulses offer possibilities of enrichment.”
+Yet, a positive process ends up as negative, and everyone is in a hurry to secure exclusive rights on common, undivided heritage. rebetiko e.g. is “authentically Hellenic, free from outside influence”;flamenco, too, is “purely and absolutely Andalusian”.
+If we had politicians talking, we would pay no attention; but we have musicologists, the “experts”.
 The flamencologistDonn Pohren, as an American, is not obsessed to see everything… pure as the driven snow: